aws-asean-builders/devsecops/Lab-2/README.md

 1\.
 Check in your new file into the AWS CodeCommit repository.

-Make sure the name of the file is buildspec_dev.yml and then run these commands:
+Make sure the name of the file is buildspec_dev.yml and then run these commands (don't forget to git push!):

 <pre>
 $ git add buildspec_dev.yml
 $ git commit -m "Adding in support for AWS CodeBuild" [dev 6755244] Adding in support for AWS CodeBuild

 $ git push origin dev

 Counting objects: 8, done.
 Compressing objects: 100% (7/7), done.
 Writing objects: 100% (8/8), 1.07 KiB | 546.00 KiB/s, done.